Why do you need to know about predictive eye tracking?

 Usually, it focuses on simulating the first 3-5 seconds of user attention on a website.
 You can determine whether your page’s visual hierarchy is clear and if crucial information pieces get noticed by most users on their first impression before they click anything.

 This technology can predict precisely where people will look when engaged with the presented content with up to around 95% accuracy.
-For example, the Attention Insight predictive eye tracking tool is approved by MIT and has 90% accuracy of prediction for websites and 94% for other images.
+For example, the Attention Insight predictive eye tracking tool is approved by MIT and has 90% accuracy of prediction for websites and 94-96% accuracy for other images.

 MIT’s researchers determined the accuracy of the Attention Insight algorithm results by comparing it to their data set containing images with eye tracking data.
 To compare eye tracking data with our algorithm results, they used the Area under ROC curve (AUC-Judd) metric, the primary metric in this MIT saliency benchmark.